 Food: Prey includes other snakes, lizards, frogs, birds.

-Danger: All coral snakes must be treated as the potentially lethal snakes they are.
+Danger: All coral snakes must be treated as potentially lethal snakes.
 That said, many people free-handle these snakes at their own peril.
 Deaths have occurred as the result of envenomation by this snake.
 One man in Singapore was reported to have died within five minutes of envenomation.
 Do be exceptionally careful and never hand-hold any deadly snake.

 Venom Toxicity: Neurotoxic venom which does not initially present with much pain at the bite site is immediately acting to block nerve impulses.
 The wound may become numb, and lips may also get numb.
 Difficulty in breathing occurs as the venom shuts down muscle contractions – the diaphragm and other major muscles.